WayneDW/WayneDW/README.md

 **Wei Deng** / [Homepage](https://waynedw.github.io/) / [Twitter](https://twitter.com/dwgreyman)

 I am a machine learning researcher and applied mathematician.
+My aim is to advance probabilistic methods for safe and reliable AI across supervised, generative, and time series domains.

-I am quite interested in Monte Carlo methods, Sequential Monte Carlo, diffusion models, and bandit problems.
+I am interested in Monte Carlo methods, Sequential Monte Carlo, diffusion models, and bandit problems.

 #### Links for me and for you